"..."...? I will explain the spread syntax added in ES2015.

 Use in objects

-Create an object with new elements added
+Create an object with the new element added

-const user = { id: 1, name: "Taro", age: 20 }; const addHeightUser = { height: 170, ...user }; console.log(addHeightUser); // Result: {height: 170, id : 1, name: 'Taro', age: 20}
+const user = { id: 1, name: "Taro", age: 20 }; const addHeightUser = { height: 170, ...user }; console.log(addHeightUser); // Result: {height: 170, id: 1, name: 'Taro', age: 20}

 Create an object with modified elements

-const user = { id: 1, name: "Taro", age: 20 }; const changeNameUser = { ...user, name: "Jiro" }; console.log(changeNameUser); // Result: {id: 1 , name: 'Jiro', age: 20}
+const user = { id: 1, name: "Taro", age: 20 }; const changeNameUser = { ...user, name: "Jiro" }; console.log(changeNameUser); // Result: {id: 1, name: 'Jiro', age: 20}

-For duplicate keys, the last one defined will be valid.
+For duplicate keys, the last one defined will be valid

 Create a combined object

-const user = { id: 1, name: "Taro", age: 20 }; const userHobby = { hobby: "Board game" }; const data = { ...user, ...userHobby }; console.log( data); // Result: {id: 1, name: 'Taro', age: 20, hobby: 'Board game'}
+const user = { id: 1, name: "Taro", age: 20 }; const userHobby = { hobby: "Board games" }; const data = { ...user, ...userHobby }; console.log(data); // Result: { id: 1, name: 'Taro', age: 20, hobby: 'Board games' }

-Copying using spread syntax
+Copying with spread syntax

 const user = { id: 1, name: "Taro", age: 20 }; const spreadObj = { ...user }; console.log(spreadObj === user); // Result: false

-As with arrays, only the value is copied to the variable spreadObj, so comparing with the strict equality operator (===) will return false.
+As with arrays, only the values are copied into the spreadObj variable, so a strict equality comparison (===) will return false

 Use in methods

-const array = ["Taro", 20]; const display = (userName, userAge) =>; console.log(`Name is ${userName}, age is ${userAge}`); display(...array) // Result: Name is Taro, age is 20
+const array = ["Taro", 20]; const display = (userName, userAge) =>; console.log(`Name is ${userName}, Age is ${userAge}`); display(...array) // Result: Name is Taro, Age is 20

-const display = (...numbers) => console.log(numbers); display(1, 2, 3); // Result: [1, 2, 3] display(1, 2, 3, 4); / / Result: [1, 2, 3, 4]
+const display = (...numbers) => console.log(numbers); display(1, 2, 3); // Result: [1, 2, 3] display(1, 2, 3, 4); // Result: [1, 2, 3, 4]

-Variable values can be obtained as an array
+The value of a variable can be obtained as an array

 summary